 What Do Social Warfare Buttons Look Like On the Front-end?

-I could show you an example from my test site…but, as I mentioned, we actually use Social Warfare on WPLift now.
+We could show you an example from my test site…but, as we mentioned, we actually use Social Warfare on WPLift now.

 So, if you want to see an example of Social Warfare in action, look no further than the top of this post!